Every sweet smile has a good dental routine behind it. Being healthy takes a little work, but choosing the right tools and habits can make it fun.

 It’s also more effective in removing the plaque clinging to the teeth and gums.

 This doesn’t mean that flossing can completely replace brushing.
 Both functions are essential for good oral hygiene.

 Having a reliable and efficient dental care unit beside your sink is wise.
-It’s a nice reminder that you need to take care of yourself, and makes the two-minute oral hygiene a little easier.
+It’s a nice reminder that you need to take care of yourself, and makes the two-minute oral hygiene routine a little easier.

-There are also models designed for a larger family, some are waterproof, so you can take them into the shower for a super fast morning routine, and there are devices that use the same tip for simultaneous brushing and flossing.
+There are also models designed for a larger family, some are waterproof, so you can take them into the shower for a super fast morning routine.
+And there are devices that use the same tip for simultaneous brushing and flossing.

 The market offers all these amazing features with flashy designs and cutting edge tech.
 I believe that the best model for you, is the one that encourages you to brush and floss regularly.

 I hope that this product list of the best electric toothbrush and waterpik combo have helped you narrow down your choices.
 Enjoy your dental care routine and stay healthy!